Licister/DistanceMap/README.md

 ##README

 This is the source code for the Distance Map app found [here](http://licister.shinyapps.io/distancemap), created for the ["Developing Data Products"](https://www.coursera.org/course/devdataprod) course project.
+It also contains the Slidify presentation of the same app.

 Distance Map is an application that takes two American cities as inputs (from a selection of 10), and returns the straight line distance between them in miles and kilometers.
 It also adds two markers on a map to let the user know where the cities are located.